Reference

 YouTube automatically enables captions for signed-in users who have caption preferences set. ytcn calls unloadModule('captions') on every PLAYING event to suppress them.
 However, there may be a brief flash (under 200ms) before the suppression takes effect on initial play.

-Private / embeds-disabled videos
+Private / Embeds-Disabled Videos

 If a video is private or has embedding disabled: